Chester Porter: Early life

 Chester's father was Frederick Porter.
 His mother Coralie was born into a Jewish family but later converted to Christianity.
 When asked about his faith he at times referred to himself as a 'Christian Jew'.
-Chester began high school at Barker College before going on to win a scholarship to Shore and finishing his high schooling there.
+Porter began high school at Barker College before going on to win a scholarship to Shore and finishing his high schooling there.
 While at Shore, Porter was captain of the debating team.
 He later graduated in law at the University of Sydney.

 While a law student, Porter purportedly witnessed his friend Frank McAlary dance for a cameraman after the announcement of the end of the Second World War.
 He has long since publicly supported the theory that McAlary was the Dancing Man.

 He was admitted to the Bar in 1948, aged 21, the youngest person ever admitted to the bar at the time, and subsequently the second youngest, in history, after Norman Jenkyn who was a few months younger.

 Legal career

-Chester was notable for his participation in the Voyager and Chamberlain Royal Commissions.
+Porer was notable for his participation in the Voyager and Chamberlain Royal Commissions.
 He defended notorious crooked police officer Roger Rogerson, on bribery charges against fellow police officer Michael Drury.
 He was portrayed by John Hargreaves in the miniseries Blue Murder, about the trial of Roger Rogerson.
 His defence of Judge John Foord was considered so miraculous that the headline "Chester Porter walks on water" was used in a newspaper.

 Porter was nicknamed the 'smiling funnel web' because of his charm, great politeness and his forensic questioning.
 He advocated at the Bar for 52 years, joining in 1948, and becoming a Queen's Counsel in 1974.

 Porter urged improvement in forensic science as a result of his legal work and the Chamberlain Royal Commission.
 His efforts and those of others resulted in the National Institute of Forensic Science.

 When he retired from the Bar in 2000 the Bar Council of New South Wales appointed him an Honorary Life Member for his exceptional service to the law.

 Porter was interviewed for the New South Wales Bar Association Oral History project.

-He died on 15 March 2021, his 95th birthday.

 Writing

-After retirement Porter became an author.
+After retirement, Porter became an author.
 His books are: